There are different types and subtypes of myeloma. These include light chain myeloma and non secretory myeloma.

 Non secretory myeloma

-In about 3 out of every 100 people with myeloma (3%), the myeloma cells produce little or no immunoglobulin (also called paraprotein).
-This makes it harder to diagnose.
+In around 3 out of every 100 people with myeloma (around 3%), the myeloma cells produce little or no abnormal immunoglobulin (paraprotein).
+This makes it harder to diagnose and monitor.

 Doctors use bone marrow tests and scans (such as PET-CT) to diagnose and monitor non secretory myeloma.